nickc1/nickc1.github.io/skNLA.md

 ytest = y[train_len:]

-weights = 'distance' #use a distance weighting for the near neighbors NLA = nla.NonLin(weights) # initiate the nonlinear forecasting class
+weights = 'distance' #use a distance weighting for the near neighbors NLA = nla.Regression(weights) # initiate the nonlinear forecasting class

 {% endhighlight %}